Stopping Lyme Treatment: Ethical or Abandonment?

 • They’ve been told their symptoms are “normal”

-When clinicians interpret that silence as consent to stop, it’s not autonomy.
-It’s resignation.
-And that’s a very different ethical scenario.
+When clinicians interpret that silence as consent to stop care, it may not reflect autonomy.
+It may reflect resignation.

 “We must stop mistaking patient resignation for independence.
 Silence doesn’t mean healing—it often means despair.”